sybrew/the-seo-framework/readme.txt

 	* When changing the WordPress Core tagline settings, the homepage description transient is now flushed, instead of the blog page (which could be on another page).
 	* WooCommerce Product Tag and Category IDs can no longer conflict with singular post type IDs.
 	* The LD+Json home URL output now doesn't add a trailing slash when your options don't have supplied one.
+	* When your home URL is on a subdirectory, the canonical term URL is now correct.

 **For translators:**